Find Out Easy Ways to Decorate for the Seasons

 - and Red.

-You can find books at a thrift store, garage sale or Goodwill for a cheap price, for instance.
+You can find books at a thrift store, garage sale, or Goodwill for a cheap price, for instance.

 It’s fun finding an interesting book and looking under the cover to find out what it looks like.
-I’ve found some treasures.

 To make my books cohesive, I will take the cover off to reveal the beauty.